Hot (Le Sserafim song): Background

 On February 16, 2025, Source Music announced that Le Sserafim would release Hot, their fifth extended play, on March 14.
 A trailer, titled "Born Fire," was released on February 21.
 Later, on March 12–13, two teasers for the "Hot" single were released.
 Hot was released alongside the music video for the lead single on March 14.

 Composition and reception

 Le Sserafim explained that the title track was "a heartfelt, autobiographical anthem about chasing passion without fear of the outcome."
 Kim Chaewon specifically said that "Hot" was about passion and lending your heart to something you love.

 Gladys Yeo of NME likened the "Surprisingly melodic ... disco-tinged" title track to "the breezy, ephemeral quality" of "Perfect Night" and observed that it "carries little of the fiery bombast of past singles like 'Antifragile' and 'Unforgiven.'"

-GMA described the song as "an addictive mix of powerful drum beats and deep bass, perfectly complemented by the group's mesmerizing vocals and seamless harmonies."
-The Korea Times noted its "subtle rock and disco elements" but also called it "the group's most serene and emotional melody yet."
+Kristine Kang of GMA described the song as "an addictive mix of powerful drum beats and deep bass, perfectly complemented by the group's mesmerizing vocals and seamless harmonies."
+Pyo Kyung-min of The Korea Times noted its "subtle rock and disco elements" but also called it "the group's most serene and emotional melody yet."

 Rhian Daly of NME also observed themes of romance in the title track's lyrics—a rarity for Le Sserafim's catalog.